phorgue/porousMultiphaseFoam/docs/groundwaterFoam.rst

     CSVoutput       true; // active the waterMassBalance.csv output

-    eventFileOutput outputList.dat; // to specify the writing time outputs using linear time interpolations (replaces usual write() function of OpenFOAM)
+    outputEventFile outputList.dat; // to specify the writing time outputs using linear time interpolations (replaces usual write() function of OpenFOAM)

     eventTimeTracking false; // to force the solver to  explicitly compute output event time solutions (instead of time linear interpolations)